Special Educational Needs and Disability at Milford Primary School

-If you have any concerns about any SEN matter, please contact me.
-You can ring the school office on 01332 841316 to arrange an appointment or e mail me direct: email@example.com
+If you have any concerns about any SEND matter, please contact me.
+You can ring the school office on 01332 841316 to arrange an appointment or e mail me direct: firstname.lastname@example.org

 We have written about how we can provide help and support for our children with Special Educational Needs: this is called our “School Offer”.

 Our local authority of Derbyshire has also made a “Local Offer” and you can read more about it on the authority’s website where the offer is published.

 Who are the best people to talk to about my child’s difficulties with learning, Special Educational Needs or Disability?

 Parents know their children better than anyone and working together is the best way to provide support.
 If you are concerned about your child’s progress, please come and talk to us.
 Your first port of call is your child’s class teacher.
 You can also talk to Mrs Kinsella, the head teacher or Mrs Coote who is the Special Educational Needs Co-ordinator (SENDCO).
 We can then plan what next steps to take.

 How will school support my child with Special Educational Needs/Disability?